Do you have students who could use a boost in their reading comprehension?

 Yes you can.

 Anticipation guides do work best, however, when you want students to absorb lots of information about a topic.
-Examples include understanding the events/key ideas of a book and social studies/science/math concepts.
+Examples include understanding the key ideas of a nonfiction text such as science or social studies.

 And don’t limit yourself to just books.